Using a Pressure Cooker to Cook Beans Quickly and Safely

 Many families have horror stories associated with early pressure cookers, which were equipped with only a primary safety valve and risked explosion from food blocking the release valve.
 Stories of the kitchen ceiling taking a bath in the hot juice of a Sunday pot roast were all too common.
 Thankfully, modern-day pressure cookers – whether stovetop or electric – typically have two or three redundant safety valves and additional safety features, such as an interlock lid that prevents the user from opening the cooker when the internal pressure exceeds atmospheric pressure.
 This prevents accidents from a sudden release of hot liquid, steam, and food.
 If safety mechanisms are not correctly in place, modern cookers will not pressurize the contents.
 However, there are a few rules one should always follow, whether working with a stovetop pressure cooker or an electric countertop appliance.

-Tips for cooking beans in a pressure cooker:
+Tips for cooking beans in pressure cookers:

 1. Pressure cookers should be operated only after reading the instruction manual to ensure correct usage.